jburger/jburger.github.io/_posts/2016-02-27-typescript-testing-workflows-part-2-integrating-editors.markdown

 ### Integrate with $env:UsersFavouriteEditor
 Because gulp is just another node application, we can integrate it to any number of editors, to use key bindings or buttons to mash when building.

-Lets go through some now:
+I've provided some examples of popular editors:

 - [VS Code](#vscode)
 - [Atom](#atom)